 All registered student organizations are eligible to apply for funding through the Office of Student Activities.
-The Student Fees and Allocations Committee will review applications and make recommendations to the Office of Student Activities.
+Selected members of SGA and the Office of Student Activities professional staff will review applications.
 Funding requests are accepted in April for the upcoming academic year.
 Additional applications will be accepted throughout the year via contingency funding.

 Organizations should seek guidance and must receive approval before expending any University funds regardless of the source of the funds.
 However, there are general guidelines that can assist organizations in their preliminary planning and budgeting.
 Organizations should be aware that there are two types of accounts that student organizations may access to spend funds and each has different guidelines governing appropriate expenditures from the fund.
 The two different fund types are:

-- '21' or gift fund accounts (these accounts can contain gifts, donations and dues paid by organization members) - click to see guidelines
+'21' or gift fund accounts (these accounts can contain gifts, donations and dues paid by organization members) - connect with the Business Office for more information.

-- '11' or allocated fund accounts (these accounts contain funds allocated, for use during a specific academic year, by the University) - click to see guidelines
+'11' or allocated fund accounts (these accounts contain funds allocated, for use during a specific academic year, by the University) - connect with the Office of Student Activities for more information.

 The purpose of the McMichael Student Experience Enrichment Fund (MSEEF) is to support co-curricular opportunities for students.
 MSEEF funds can be used to defray the direct costs of such experiences and should also enhance the lives of others in the SU community.
 Click here to receive more information and to apply.